The Bard M.S. in Environmental and Climate Policy: Our Theory of Change

 Theory of Change

 Changing the rules—using policy to attack social and environmental problems—has a well-known justification in economics.
 Environmental pollution and resource degradation, as well as social exploitation, are considered by economists to be negative externalities—costs that arise in the production of goods and services that are not borne by the consumer or producer.
 Because these costs are not embedded in the cost or price of the goods, there is no incentive to reduce them—and so firms over-pollute, and treat workers, suppliers and communities unfairly.
 Under the traditional thinking it is hard for any individual company to address these problems, as it would raise their costs and put them at a competitive disadvantage.
 To increase the overall well-being of society, government needs to step in and level the playing field, requiring all firms for example to reduce pollution, provide transparent product information, or prevent bribery or slave labor in their supply chains.
-While sustainable business has recently started to shift this paradigm (LINK to companion business post), still, for many environmental and social problems, government action remains critical.
+While sustainable business has recently started to shift this paradigm, still, for many environmental and social problems, government action remains critical.

 Bard’s M.S. graduates are working to change the rules in these arenas: in and around government (international, federal, state and city), and in the private sector as consultants and sustainability professionals.
 They also work “outside the system” in non-profits and NGOs, where they are educating, advocating and lobbying to change the rules in government, and in business.